 Can I Request a Case Transfer From USCIS?

 You cannot ask USCIS to transfer your case to a specific service center, even if you learn that processing times are shorter there.
 If your case is outside normal processing times, you may contact USCIS.
-If you still have questions, you can speak with an immigration attorney for $24/month through our Ask an Attorney program.

 What Should I Do if My EB-5 Green Card Case Gets Transferred to a New Office?